fnproject/tutorials/Introduction/README.md

 {"message":"Hello World"}
 ```

-We can again pass JSON data to our function and get the value of name passed to
+We can again pass JSON data to our function get the value of name passed to the
-the function back.
+function back.

 ![user input](images/userinput.png)
->```
+>```sh
-> curl -H "Content-Type: application/json" -d '{"name":"Bob"}' http://localhost:8080/t/goapp/gofn
+> curl -X "POST" -H "Content-Type: application/json" -d '{"name":"Bob"}' http://localhost:8080/invoke/01DJZQXW47NG8G00GZJ0000014
 >```

 The result is once again the same.